 Service members and their families experience added stressors and challenges in the face of disasters and hazards.

 The inaugural Military Family Readiness Academy series, Disaster and Hazard Readiness Foundations, focuses on the unique needs of military families in the context of disaster and hazard readiness.
-Join facilitator Dr. Angie Lindsey, from the University of Florida, for three dynamic sessions throughout the fall to engage military family service providers and Cooperative Extension educators in foundational conversations that support readiness throughout the four stages of disaster and hazard management.
 Sessions engage participants in a broad conversation of disaster and hazard management and response with an emphasis on the unique readiness needs of military families.

-Dr. Lindsey introduces the disaster and hazard landscape from multiple vantage points—terminology, major players, theoretical frameworks, the role of media, impacts, response and recovery, and planning from both service provider and family perspectives.
-Guest speakers at each session bring on-the-ground experiences and case studies to deepen the conversations.
-Journaling and other unique learning opportunities will engage participants in the thinking and planning required by professionals to help military families prepare, respond, and recover.
+Dr. Angie Lindsey introduces the disaster and hazard landscape from multiple vantage points—terminology, major players, theoretical frameworks, the role of media, impacts, response and recovery, and planning from both service provider and family perspectives.

 Continuing Education Credit